 Introduction to Frankfort, Kentucky

 Frankfort, Kentucky, in Franklin county, is 26 miles NW of Lexington, Kentucky.
-The city has a population of 27,741.

 The city of Frankfort is the county seat of Franklin County.
 It is also the state capital.
 The city is located near the Bluegrass region.
 The community was named after Stephen Frank.
 He was killed in this region by the Indians.
 The town of Frankfort received its name from an incident which took place in 1780s, when the Indians attacked a group of pioneers from Bryan’s Station.
 One of the pioneers, Stephen Frank, was assassinated and the crossing where he was assassinated came to be known "Frank’s Ford."
 Later this name shrunk to Frankfort.